Updated: Sep 12, 2022

 HW: I’m on a serial killer binge currently—L.T.
 Vargus, A.J.
 Rivers, Mary Stone, Lisa Regan and Leslie Wolfe are currently loaded up on the Kindle app!

 Looking to join the Relay Publishing Team?
-You can check out their website here!
+You can check out their website here.
+Tell them we sent you!